What is Forest Bathing?

-As your guide I will bring you as part of a small group (10 people maximum) on a journey to awaken the senses and deepen your connection to the woodland.
-We start with a guided meditation.
-You will have invitations to try out new activities to connect with the natural space and connect in as a group.
-The walk will finish with a short tea ceremony.
+As your forest bathing guide I will bring you as part of a small group on a journey to awaken your senses and deepen your connection to the woodland.
+The walk will be slow and gentle, covering approximately 2 miles at most.

 Travel & Transport: